 This introductory course will focus on the operational side of governments: Getting bills (both authorizations and appropriations) through Congress, understanding and working with the federal agencies most engaged in the coast (as well as an explanation of their various roles in coastal management), and the integral involvement of state and local governments in coastal management and engaging with the federal government.
 Recorded webinar is available now.
 Email firstname.lastname@example.org to register.

 Coastal Zone Management and Coastal Regulations

 An introductory course where a review of the Clean Water Act of 1972 will be provided, along with discussions of surface water quality standards and compliance applicable to the Atlantic, Gulf and Pacific coastal zones.
 Case studies will review basin management tools, primary contributors to water quality degradation, Best Management Practices (BMPs) for treatment, monitoring strategies, bioindicators, and state-level efforts at becoming compliant with the Coastal Zone Act.
+These topics will be discussed in three regional case studies: 1) Southern California Marina del Ray Toxic Total Maximum Daily Load (TMDL); 2) Southeast Florida Indian River Lagoon Basin Management Nutrient Criteria; and 3) Mississippi Gulf Coast Monitoring and Management of Non-Point Sources.
 This new short course will be launched live via Zoom on October 20 from 12 – 4 p.m.
-EST. To register, please email email@example.com.
+EDT.
+To register, please email firstname.lastname@example.org.